 Use firewall and other security software

-Using firewall is vital to securing systems and data; firewalls work as protecting shields between a system and the internet and helps a lot in blocking hacks and data breaches.
+Using best firewall is vital to securing systems and data; firewalls work as protecting shields between a system and the internet and helps a lot in blocking hacks and data breaches.
 Similarly, all necessary internet security software need to be used, based on the specific requirements.

 Avoid untrusted Wi-Fi connections